pingforhelp/BCA/docs/english/Unit-I/parts_of_speech(grammar).md

 (Just, quiet, very, hot, fast, well, etc.,...)

-# Activity-2
+# Activity-1

-Fill in the blanks with suitable adverbs, each adverb can used once. (quietly, always, often, here, how, carefully, yesterday, almost, quickly, very)
+Fill in the blanks with suitable adverbs, each adverb can used once. (quietly, always, often, here, how, carefully, yesterday, almost, quickly, very.)

 1. The students listened **quickly** during the lecture.
 2. She **has always** been late to class
-3. We often go to park on Sundays.
+3. We often go to park **on** Sundays.
-4. Please come and sit here.
+4. Please come **and** sit here.
 5. He is working on the project right now.
 6. Drive carefully on the busy road.
 7. I met him yesterday at the library.